 Nutritional needs are different during the growing season.
 Every 2 to 3 weeks after planting, fertilize with ammonium sulfate (21-0-0) in alkaline soils, or calcium nitrate (15.5-0-0) in acidic soils.
 Sprinkle it on top of the original fertilizer strip at the rate of ½ cup per 10 feet of row.
 Water the onions after every application.
 Stop fertilizing when the onions start to bulb.
 (See Bulbing below.)

 Controlling weeds is critical to prevent competition for nutrients.
 An application of Treflan or corn gluten meal raked into the top inch of soil every six weeks during the growing season will prevent weeds from returning.
 Mulching with a light layer of straw will help control weeds and preserve moisture.
 Be sure to push the straw back when the plants start to bulb so they'll cure properly.

 When the ground starts to crack as the onions push the soil away, the bulbing process has begun.
 Stop fertilizing at this point.

 Proper treatment at harvest maximizes the amount of time you'll be able to store your onions.

-How long your onions will keep depends on how you treat them after harvest.
-They must be dried thoroughly to avoid problems with rot.
-If left outside when the weather is dry, this will take two or three days.
+How long your onions keep depends on how you treat them after harvest.
+After they have dried in the field for a couple of days, it is recommended that they continue the drying process in a shed, garage, or other cool, shaded location.
+Be sure the location is well-ventilated so they can breath.
 The entire neck (where the leaves meet the bulb) should be dry, all the way to the surface of the onion, and shouldn't "slide" when you pinch it.
 The skin will take on a uniform texture and color.
-If rain is expected, you'll need to dry your onions indoors.
-Spread them out in a well-ventilated area with room to breathe.
-Drying indoors may take longer than outdoors.
+This is how you know they are done drying.

 Once the onions are thoroughly dry, clip the roots and cut back the tops to one inch.
 Now they are ready to eat.